PaddiM8/GlossVisualiser/README.md

 on talo-ssa { be.1SG.PRS house-INE } koira-t juokse-vat { dog-PL run.IMP-3PL }

 ## Running the program
-When you run the binary, it will check the current directory for \*.gls files and convert them to HTML automatically.
+When you run the executable, it will check the current directory for \*.gls files and convert them to HTML automatically.
 You can also specify the file name directly after the command to run the executable, if you wish to parse a single file.
 This would be done in a terminal/command line.

+**Example:**
+File: gloss.gls
+File content: on talo-ssa { be.1SG.PRS house-INE }
+To convert: place it in the same directory as the program, run the executable.
+*or* run the program from a terminal/command line, which also allows you to set additional options and add to/edit the abbreviation database.

 ## Compiling
 If you choose to compile the program yourself, you will need .NET Core SDK installed.